 I'm no Kevin Samuels or The Lead Attorney, but I do know that we Black men should care a bit more about professional dress.
 I'm all for having our own flavor, but I think fellas should have at least one good suit.
 And it, along with all accompanying accessories, should be from Black-owned suit businesses.

 Things are getting intense in the United States of America.
 Inflation continues to affect the cost of, well, everything.
-The Fedcoin versus Bitcoin (and other digital currencies) war for a cashless society has people looking to acquire more tangible assets such as land, precious metals (silver, gold, etc.), and seeds for food.
+The Fedcoin versus Bitcoin (and other digital currencies) war for a cashless society has people looking to acquire more tangible assets such as land, precious metals (silver, gold, etc.), not a pieces of eight (Spanish dollars) collection, and seeds for food.
 Below I'll list my recommended resources for Black survivalists.

 Last year I talked about ten random black-owned businesses worth supporting.
 Before this blog I wrote about black-owned sportswear businesses.
 Now I'll share some black-owned footwear businesses that are great for exercising.